SteelCompendium/data-md-dse/Bestiary/Monsters/Valok/Statblocks/Multivok Chief.md

     name: Crafted to Perfection
     icon: ⭐️
     effects:
-      - effect: The chief's shape can't be changed by any external effect
+      - effect: The chief's shape can't be changed by any external effect.
   - type: feature
     feature_type: trait
     name: Valiar Might